Prisjakt/feed-specification/docs/feeds/offer/fields/condition.md

     </dt>
     <dd>
     <ReactMarkdown>
-      Product is new but the packaging is damaged or missing.
-May be due to the packaging being damaged in transport.
+        {`Product is new but the packaging is damaged or missing.
+May be due to the packaging being damaged in transport.`}
     </ReactMarkdown>
     </dd>
 <dt>